Carreau/phd-dissertation/parts/roleofactin.rst

 =============
 ..
 3

-The way cells moves highly depend on their environment and the type of cells.
+The way cells move highly depend on their environment and the type of cells.
-We can distinguish several Strategy of movement, mainly categorised into amoeboid and mesenchymal movement.
-The type of motility involve for certain cell can be characteristic of malignant tissue, and play a significant role in the ability of the cells to invade nearby tissues.
+We can distinguish several strategies of movement, mainly categorised into amoeboid and mesenchymal movement.
+The type of motility for certain cells can be characteristic of malignant tissue, and play a significant role in the ability of the cells to invade nearby tissues.